sonalitejura/portfolio-projects/tableau_project/README.md

 This project showcases data analysis and visualisation techniques applied to a dataset of 4,000+ product sales across Europe.

 [Link to Tableau Public Interative Dashboard](https://public.tableau.com/app/profile/sonali.tejura/viz/EuropeanProfitabilityInsightsTechnologyOfficeSuppliesandFurniture/EuropeanProfitabilityInsightsTechnologyOfficeSuppliesandFurniture?publish=yes)
-- To optimally view the dashboard, navigate to the 'See this in full screen' button located in the bottom right corner.
+- To optimally view the dashboard, navigate to the 'See this in full screen' button located on the bottom right corner of the dashboard.

 ## Project Aims:
 To deliver actionable insights into sales performance, customer behaviour and profitability.